-The result for the quarter is a Net loss of \$18,082 or a loss of \$0.000 per common share based on a weighted average number of 47,860,179 common shares outstanding.
-Management of the Company expects to maintain a controlled cost environment for the technology development projects described in ITEM 1- Company Profile.
-Management of the Company is considering accessing capital markets to raise more funds to complement existing resources.
+Management of the Company expects to maintain a controlled cost environment for progressing each of the technology development projects described in ITEM 2- Overall Performance.
+Management expects an increased pace of expenditures during 2014 in order to advance the intellectual property produced in its subsidiaries.
+If deemed necessary, management of the Company will access capital markets to raise more funds to complement existing resources.
 Please see ITEM 6 - Liquidity for more information.